SolaceProducts/terraform-solacebrokerappliance-client/examples/client-username-attributes/README.md

 # Client Username Attributes Configuration Example

-This directory demonstrates the configuration of a client username with additional [client username attributes](https://docs.solace.com/Security/Configuring-Client-Usernames.htm?Highlight=client%20username%20attributes#Setting) on the PubSub+ event broker, leveraging the Client Terraform module.
+This directory demonstrates the configuration of a client username with additional [client username attributes](https://docs.solace.com/Security/Configuring-Client-Usernames.htm?Highlight=client%20username%20attributes#Setting) on the PubSub+ appliance, leveraging the Client Terraform module.

 ## Module Configuration in the Example